QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 <div class="alert alert-info" role="alert">
     <i class="fa fa-question-circle"></i>
-    <b>Note : </b> As Qubes OS has no control over what is happening before it takes control over the hardware, the motherboard firmware, which is responsible for bootstrapping the hardware and checking it, must be trusted, alongside the hardware itself.
+    <b>Note : </b> As PedOS has no control over what is happening before it takes control over the hardware, the motherboard firmware, which is responsible for bootstrapping the hardware and checking it, must be trusted, alongside the hardware itself.
 </div>

 <div class="alert alert-success" role="alert">
     <i class="fa fa-info-circle"></i>
     <b>Tip : </b> It is up to the user to pick a combination of firmware and hardware that is trustworthy enough.
     One can think of <a href="https://www.coreboot.org/">Coreboot</a> and its security-oriented implementation <a href="http://osresearch.net/">Heads</a>, or <a href="https://github.com/merge/skulls">Skulls</a>, which strives to be easy to use.
     At present, they are only compatible with the Lenovo Thinkpad X230.
-See <a href="/doc/certified-hardware">Qubes-certified hardware</a> for other ideas.
+See <a href="/doc/certified-hardware">PedOS-certified hardware</a> for other ideas.
 </div>

 <div class="alert alert-info" role="alert">
     <i class="fa fa-question-circle"></i>
-    <b>Note : </b> Qubes OS is not meant to be installed inside a virtual machine as a guest hypervisor.
+    <b>Note : </b> PedOS is not meant to be installed inside a virtual machine as a guest hypervisor.
     In other terms, <b>nested virtualization</b> is not supported.
-    In order for a strict compartmentalization to be enforced, Qubes OS needs to be able to manage the hardware directly.
+    In order for a strict compartmentalization to be enforced, PedOS needs to be able to manage the hardware directly.
 </div>

 ### Downloading the ISO ###

 See the [downloads] page for ISO downloads.
-Remember, Qubes OS' team have absolutely no control over those servers, so you should consider that they might be compromised, or just be serving compromised ISOs because their operators decided so, for whatever reason.
+Remember, PedOS' team have absolutely no control over those servers, so you should consider that they might be compromised, or just be serving compromised ISOs because their operators decided so, for whatever reason.
 Always verify the digital signature on the downloaded ISO.
 Read our guide on [verifying signatures] for more information about how to download and verify our PGP keys and verify the downloaded ISO.

 ### Copying the ISO onto the installation medium ###

 Once the ISO has been verified as authentic, you should copy it onto the installation medium of your choice, such as a dual-layer DVD, a Blu-ray disc, or a USB key.
-(The size of each Qubes ISO is listed on the [downloads] page.)
+(The size of each PedOS ISO is listed on the [downloads] page.)
 (Note that there are important [security considerations] to keep in mind when choosing an installation medium.)

 If you choose to use a USB drive, copy the ISO onto the USB device, e.g. using `dd`:

-    $ sudo dd if=Qubes-R3-x86_64.iso of=/dev/sdX status=progress bs=1048576 && sync
+    $ sudo dd if=PedOS-R3-x86_64.iso of=/dev/sdX status=progress bs=1048576 && sync

-Change `Qubes-R3-x86_64.iso` to the filename of the version you're installing, and change `/dev/sdX` to the correct target device e.g., `/dev/sdc`).
+Change `PedOS-R3-x86_64.iso` to the filename of the version you're installing, and change `/dev/sdX` to the correct target device e.g., `/dev/sdc`).

 Make sure to write to the entire device (e.g., `/dev/sdc`) rather than just a single partition (e.g., `/dev/sdc1`).